King Kon

 It’s mind-blowing then, what happened when poor old Sheckley, who knew Ellison, contacted him for advice.

-Shockley went to Ellison, when The Running Man came to Shockley’s attention.
+Sheckley went to Ellison, when The Running Man came to Sheckley’s attention.

 Ellison, famous for his lawfare, admitted that it was obvious that King’s story was a revision of Sheckley’s story... then consoled Sheckley that King probably didn’t mean it!